 Looking through some old octavos, I found a score edited by Robert Shaw, often noted as one of the most influential choral conductors of the twentieth century (mainly his work in popularizing the act of singing in a choir).
-This Shaw, unlike the more famous George Bernard Shaw, was not quite aware of the different sounds of the English language.
+This Shaw, like the similarly named George Bernard Shaw, was interested in breaking apart the sounds of the English language.
 Both Shaws worked to create a way of accurately depicting the English language’s sounds for a large audience.
 Bernard Shaw willed a contest to design an ideal alphabet for the English language (which was finished in the sixties and actually is quite attractive and now Unicode supported).
 He wanted the alphabet to distinguish every sound of the English language, which meant having about 40 to 48 letters.

 Gawdrehsteeoommehree jentuhlmmen, Lehtnuhthing eeoo dĭsmayee.
 Reemmembuhr Kraheestahwuhr Sayeeveeuhr oouh zbohwuhrnnawn Krismuhsdayee; Too sayeevuhsawl from Sayeetanspahwuhr hooehnnooee oohr gawnnuhstrayee Ooo taheedingzov kuhumfohuhrtandjoee, kumfohuhrtandjoee, Ooo taheedingzov kuhumfohuhrtandjoee.